Next Biden agenda items on immigration and infrastructure already running into trouble

 And that’s before Democrats begin grappling with the hurdle that is the Senate filibuster.

-The complicated dynamics among Democrats on Capitol Hill show that getting the type of unity the party attained on the virus relief measure will likely be more difficult for Biden and congressional leaders on immigration, infrastructure and other issues.
+The complicated dynamics among Democrats on Capitol Hill show that getting the type of unity the party attained on the virus relief measure will probably be more difficult for Biden and congressional leaders on immigration, infrastructure and other issues.

 Corralling near-unanimous support will be key considering few Democratic lawmakers are showing much appetite for negotiating with Republicans, particularly if it means watering down their ambitious priorities ahead of the 2022 midterms.
 But House Speaker Nancy Pelosi (D-Calif.) and Senate Majority Leader Charles E. Schumer (D-N.Y.) have little room for error, with the Senate split evenly and a House Democratic caucus that, by next week, is set to have only an eight-vote majority over Republicans.